 FAQ: Upgrading from NAV to Business Central

-Update: The Bridge to the Cloud promotional period has been extended through December 31, 2022.
+Update: The Bridge to the Cloud 2 promotion mentioned in this blog has been extended through the end of 2025.
 (The promotion originally ran through June 2022, as reflected in the blog below.)

 For many ERP users, a transition to a new solution can bring about excitement, but also a lot of understandable questions.
 It’s a big investment that, after all!
 Businesses using Dynamics NAV, especially those with a lot of customizations and add-ons, may look at Dynamics 365 Business Central and think: Would it be more of a hassle than beneficial to move?